 It already has many uses such as toothpaste or as mouth wash.
 It can also be used to clean the kitchen, specifically the stove or the oven and even coffee and tea pots.
 But baking soda has another use in running and not just for acting as a body or foot deodorant.

 Baking soda has the ability to buﬀer acids produced during physical exertion.
 The human body functions best when acid levels are at a certain pH, 7.35 to 7.45 in the muscles.
 When too much begins to build up in the muscles, fatigue begins to set in.
 But, by ingesting a little baking soda, you can reduce this affect and increase your performance of your workout.

 Studies show the best dosages of baking soda were 0.3 to 0.4 g per kilogram of body mass in short term exercise studies.
-Baking soda also has some uses for those with CKD.
-It makes the blood less acidic, which is shown to slow progression of kidney disease.
+Baking soda also has some uses for those with bad kidney function.
+It makes the blood less acidic, which is shown to slow the progression of kidney issue.
 Though people with healthy kidneys should not be consuming it.

 Additionally, it is shown to lessen muscle weakness, slow the rate of decline in creatinine clearance, and help in nutrition.
-Also, when CKD patients consume baking soda, it can help decrease hypertension.
+Also, when kidney problem individuals consume baking soda, it can help decrease hypertension.
 Baking soda can help slow the decline of glomerular filtration rate (GFR).
 This measures the rate of filtration through the glomerulus, a part of the kidney.
-Even when a patient is doing everything they can to control hypertension, which is a symptom of CKD, GFR can still drop.
-For more of the latest information on chronic kidney disease studies and natural treatments, be sure to subscribe to our newsletter.
+Even when a patient is doing everything they can to control hypertension, which is a symptom of a serious kidney issue, GFR can still drop.
+For more of the latest information on kidney problem studies and natural treatments, be sure to subscribe to our newsletter.